Caha Mail Description Document

 Concerning spam there is a similar policy, as that for viruses.
 If a user receives a spam mail, and this is identified by the anti-spam system, he/she will receive a mail with its Subject starting with words "***** SPAM *****".
 The rest of the field will remain untouched.
 But on the body, there will be an explanation on why that mail was considered spam.
 Also, the original mail body is present on the mail, but on an attachment.
 With this treatment, the user is responsible for deleting or moving spammed mails.
 He/she can stablish some rules on the mail reader, so the mail can be automatically deleted or moved as soon as the field Subject starts with the words above explained.

 Together with the above measures, we use black and white lists.
 Black lists we are using are spamhaus and spamcop.
-We have to say we are testing also RedIRIS black list, and it will be probably our main black list in the future.
+We have also RedIRIS black lists.
 White lists are from two sources: first one is our own white list.
 Second one is RedIRIS white list

 Other measures for avoiding unwanted mail are those concerning Inverse MTAs Resolution and nolisting methods.